6 Ways to Help a Teen Drive Safely

 In the event of a crash or fender bender, a Dash Cam can also help you prove who was at fault and even generate an insurance report.
 Since they’re new drivers, teens are often blamed first and can wind up with a ticket.
 But a Dash Cam can help disprove unwarranted fines, keeping your insurance premiums from spiking.

-See also How to Promote Your Car Dealership
+See also This Is How to Negotiate When Buying a Car

 #3 Send Them to Driver’s Education Classes